gcrnet/gcrnet.github.io/_tutorials/globus_cli.md

 <a name="install"></a>
 ## Installation
-The Globus website provides [CLI installation](https://docs.globus.org/cli/installation/) instructions that cover all types of operating systems.
-It also includes instructions for updating and removing the CLI.
-This page follows the recommendations from the Globus site, while only giving instructions for installing on XSEDE resources and assuming that you are running the Bash shell.
-When installed, the CLI will be added to your shell path and will automatically be available when you log in again. <br>
+The Globus website provides [CLI installation](https://docs.globus.org/cli/installation/) instructions.
+You will find instructions for installation on Windows, Mac, Linux and for updating or removing the CLI.
+The CLI will be added to your shell path and will automatically be available when you log in again. <br>

 <a name="login"></a>
 ## Logging in into Globus